solo-io/gloo/docs/content/guides/security/tls/client_tls.md

 description: Set up Gloo Edge to route to TLS-encrypted services
 ---

-## Configuring Upstream TLS for Gloo Edge

-We can configure Gloo Edge to use client-side TLS when connecting to upstream services.
+You can configure Gloo Edge to use TLS or mTLS when connecting to upstream services.

-## Client TLS

-Gloo Edge supports client-side TLS where the proxy (Envoy) presents a certificate to upstream servers when initiating a connection on behalf of a downstream client, encrypting all traffic between the proxy and the upstream.

-### Prepare sample environment
+## Prepare sample environment

 Let's deploy a sample application and configure a route to it.
 We will expect the route to return errors because the sample application is serving HTTPS, not HTTP.